vamsiDT/VPP_flow_table/README.md

     2. look for the comments "start of extra code; end of extra code" to find what are the change to be made.

 CLI COMMANDS
-show flow counters - To show all the flows registered in the flow table. show activeflow counters - To show only the flows which appeared in the last 15million packets. show flow number - To show the number of flows in the flow table. clear flow counters - To clear the flow table.
+1.show flow counters - To show all the flows registered in the flow table.
+2.show activeflow counters - To show only the flows which appeared in the last 15million packets.
+3.show flow number - To show the number of flows in the flow table.
+4.clear flow counters - To clear the flow table.